bopbi/RecyclerParallax/README.md

 # RecyclerParallax
-Android Recycler View with Parallax Effect on each item, inspired by soundcloud android app
+Android Recycler View with Parallax Effect on each item

 License
 --------